billagee/blog.likewise.org/content/2016-08-23-switching-from-octopress-to-pelican.markdown

 1. Create a <a target="_blank" href="https://github.com/billagee/blog.likewise.org">public github repo</a> containing the work so far
 1. Copy the old Markdown post files and images from my Octopress dir to my pelican repo
 1. Edit posts as needed to get them to display properly
-1. Back up the contents of my existing blog's s3 bucket before copying any new files to the bucket (since the new blog files will replace the old)
+1. Back up the contents of my existing blog's s3 bucket (for easy rollback if the first deploy doesn't go smoothly)
 1. Publish the new files to s3!

 ## The reality

-Based on the outline above, here's what actually happened when I started walking through my steps:
+Based on the outline above, here's what actually happened when I started carrying out the plan:

 1. #### Installing pelican

-    For this step I set up a new virtualenv and installed pelican and the markdown package:
+    For this step I set up a new virtualenv and installed the pelican and markdown packages:

         :::bash
         mkdir blog.likewise.org